 If you moved any houseplants outside over summer, take them back indoors, before temperatures start to drop.

 Want the garden waste collection service?

 Wealden’s Garden Waste Service enables residents to subscribe to have up to two garden waste bins emptied on a fortnightly basis.
-The new subscription year starts on 1 July and this year runs for 13 months until the end of July 2021.
-If you currently have the service and want it to continue, but haven’t renewed yet, please visit www.wealden.gov.uk/gardenwaste as soon as possible.
-If you have already subscribed for next year but want an extra bin call us on 01323 443322.
+The new subscription year has already started but you can still sign up by visiting www.wealden.gov.uk/gardenwaste .
+If you have already subscribed but want an extra bin call us on 01323 443322.
 Happy gardening!